kmjayadeep/digitalocean-k8s-terraform/README.md

 * Metrics server setup so that we can view pod and node memory/cpu usages using `kubectl top` command
 * Ingress and nginx ingress for setting up reverse proxy
 * Helm provider, for installing packages in the cluster using terraform
-* cert-manager setup in the cluster for automatically issuing ssl certificates to ingress endpoints
+* cert-manager setup in the cluster for automatically issuing ssl certificates to ingress endpoints using `latsencrypt`
 * A run.sh script to setup everything without worrying about terraform commands